appserver-io/appserver/get-started/psrs.md

 The intention behind our `PSRs` is, to provide Admins, DevOps, Solution Providers, Developers and all other contributors of `appserver.io` a public, stable and easy accessible API witch makes it possible to implement own applications and components.

-With version 1.0.0 we will provide sequenced server specific `PSRs`
+With version 1.0.0 we will provide sequenced application specific `PSRs`

 ### Application specific `PSRs`